SilviaSaverino/Reader-s-angle-Back-End/README.md

 - is_owner: A custom field that determines whether the authenticated user is the owner of the post.
 - profile_id: A read-only field that represents the ID of the owner's profile.
 - profile_image: A read-only field that represents the URL of the owner's profile image.
+- following_id: A custom field that retrieves the ID of the post follower, if the authenticated user follows the post.
+- like_id: A custom field that retrieves the ID of the like associated with the post, if the authenticated user has liked the post.
+- likes_count: A read-only field that represents the count of likes associated with the post.
+- review_count: A read-only field that represents the count of reviews associated with the post.
+- followed_count: A read-only field that represents the count of followers for the post.
+- post_status: A custom field that retrieves the status of the post for the authenticated user.

+Methods
-The serializer also includes a method called validate_image to validate the size and dimensions of the image field.
-It ensures that the image size is not larger than 2MB and that the height and width do not exceed 4096 pixels.
+- validate_image(value): This method validates the size and dimensions of the image field.
+It checks if the image size is larger than 2MB and if the height and width exceed 4096 pixels.
+- get_is_owner(obj): This method is a SerializerMethodField that checks whether the authenticated user is the owner of the post (obj).
+- get_following_id(obj): This method is a SerializerMethodField that retrieves the ID of the post follower if the authenticated user follows the post.
+- get_like_id(obj): This method is a SerializerMethodField that retrieves the ID of the like associated with the post if the authenticated user has liked the post.
+- get_post_status(obj): This method is a SerializerMethodField that retrieves the status of the post for the authenticated user.

 The serializer's Meta class defines the model and fields that should be included in the serialized representation of the Post model.
-The specified fields include: id, owner, profile_id, profile_image, created_at, updated_at, title, author, content, image, is_owner, genre_filter, and image_filter.
+The specified fields include: id, owner, profile_id, profile_image, created_at, updated_at, title, author, content, image, is_owner, genre_filter, image_filter, following_id, like_id, likes_count, review_count, followed_count, and post_status.

 ## PostFollower Serializer:
 The PostFollowerSerializer is responsible for serializing and deserializing data related to the PostFollower model.
 It defines how PostFollower instances are represented in JSON format.